canonical/robotics-actions-workflows/README.md

 ### The channel-risk-sync-monitor workflow

 The [channel-risk-sync-monitor](.github/workflows/channel-risk-sync-monitor.yaml) workflow compares the publications dates of a snap on two risk levels of a given track (e.g. `latest/candidate` vs `latest/stable`).
-If the publication date difference is greater or equal to a threshold, it opens an issue.
+If the publication date difference is greater than or equal to a threshold, it opens an issue.

 #### Options